netr0m/az-pim-cli/README.md

 # Azure PIM CLI
 *Azure Privileged Identity Management Command Line Interface*

 `az-pim-cli` eases the process of listing and activating Azure PIM roles by allowing activation via the command line.
-Authentication is handled with the `azure.identity` library by utilizing the `InteractiveBrowserCredential` method.
+Authentication is handled with the `azure.identity` library by utilizing the `AzureCLICredential` method.

 ## Install
 ### Install with `go install`